Boat Tours, Paddle-craft Rentals and Select Conveniences Temporarily Unavailable

 Access to the sites on the trail is by boat only.
 Erl King, Alicia and Lugano are best suited to SCUBA divers, while the other sites can easily be enjoyed while snorkeling.
 Mandalay in particular offers an unparalleled opportunity for snorkelers to experience a shipwreck in a beautiful natural setting.

-Ranger-guided snorkel trips to selected sites on the Trail were a huge hit in the summer of 2011, and we hope the park's concessioner will someday offer them again in the future.
+Ranger-guided snorkel trips to selected sites on the Trail were a huge hit in the summer of 2011, and we hope they will someday be offered again in the future.

 Click on the links below to learn about each of the sites on the Maritime Heritage Trail.

 Little is known of this wreck that consists almost entirely of basalt ballast stones.

 In the 1870s, Cape Florida Lighthouse was considered inadequate because of its distance from the reef line.
 When Arratoon Apcar ran aground, it did so just a few hundred yards from where workers were busy building the Fowey Rocks Lighthouse.

 The newest addition to the Maritime Heritage Trail is also a departure from the shipwreck theme.
 Built in 1878, the Fowey Rocks Lighthouse has witnessed decades of storms and wrecks, and is known as the "Eye of Miami."